AlexLandau/escape-rope/README.md

 TODO: Map<String, String> conversion in addition to List<String>?

+TODO: Document recently added code

+TODO: Make it possible to append Rope entries to a file one at a time, and then be able to read the entire file back as a ListRope consisting of those entries, including "read one line at a time" instead of processing all the way through.

+TODO: Implementation(s) of Restricter

+TODO: Delimiter and RopeDelimiter implementations that take advantage of Restricter to replace the delimiter character

 The goal, currently, is an easy-to-use, reliable way to map from List<String> to String and back again, and additional tools building on that to make this a relatively powerful tool compared to the effort to get it working.

+Rope: A Rope is either a String or a list of Ropes.
+The idea is that it's fairly easy to come up with a set of converters ("weavers") between object types and Ropes, and this library can provide robust conversion between Ropes and Strings.
+This provides quick-and-dirty serialization that can be adapted for the various places strings can go (e.g. removing special characters) and is easy to look through.
+The downside is that there is no structured support for backwards-compatibility as in formats like protocol buffers, and it may also be verbose compared with such formats.
+It's also expected to be much slower at scale.